LambdaSharp/LambdaSharpTool/src/DocFx/articles/LogRecords.md

 <dt><code>Record</code></dt>
 <dd>

-The <code>Record</code> attribute holds the contents of the log record as a serialized JSON string.
+The <code>Record</code> property holds the contents of the log record as a serialized JSON string.

 <i>Type</i>: String
 </dd>